Best Road Trip Outfits 2026: Comfort Meets Style

 The Mid-Layer Magic

 Mid-layers provide temperature regulation and style elevation.
 Think button-down shirts, lightweight sweaters, and structured hoodies that add dimension to your outfit without bulk.
+The beauty of mid-layers lies in their versatility—they can be worn alone in moderate weather or combined with other pieces when temperatures fluctuate.

 Mid-layer must-haves: